Peer-review record

 Read current served pages before quoting older review text

 This page preserves earlier findings, but the served trace/API surfaces have changed through multiple hardening rounds.
-Start with the current-state page and update notes; treat old prompts or screenshots as history unless the current page or API response still shows the issue.
+Start with the current-state page, update notes, ethics API docs, and fixture suite; treat old prompts or screenshots as history unless the current page or API response still shows the issue.

 Current validation state